marioy47/blog-posts/webpack-wordpress-config/index.md

 }
 ```

-And I'll test that
+And I'll test that to see if it works:

 ![Run webpack and get an error](webpack-start-error.png)

 ERORR!!!
 You didn't tought it was going to be that easy, right?

+It doesn't work because we are not using standard conventions and we don't have still any file to pack

-## WebPack config
+## WebPack Configuration

 We have to instruct webpack what to bundle, how to bundle it and where to put it.
-That's why we need to create the `webpacka.config.js` file.
+That's why we need to create the `webpack.config.js` file.

 > You can use parammeters in the command line to instruct webpack to do all that, but there are so many that is not practical to do it that way.